yorphos/life-in-bloom/docs/core-gameplay.md

 - **Customization**: Modify appearance and features
 - **World Navigation**: Drive through different zones and areas
 - **Discovery**: Find hidden locations and special events
+- **Sprint Toggle**: Press Shift key or use the sprint button to toggle faster movement speed
+  - Increases player movement speed from 16 to 24 studs/second
+  - Visual feedback in UI shows current sprint state
+  - Can be toggled with Left Shift key or sprint button
+  - Conserves energy while providing faster map traversal

 #### Player Experience